telehash/TMesh/TMesh.md

 ## Link Windows

-* link ids determine window pattern
+* link ids determine window sequence pattern
 * step through each bit of the id
   * derive unique soft/hard knock parameters
-  * derive time until next window
+  * derive time until next window (variable)
   * each pass through the full id is called an `epoch`
 * a confirmed knock over any link is a sync, know the current bit the sender is on for all their links
-* can use a neighbors window if no soft knock is detected, send hard knock
+* can use a neighbors window if no soft knock is detected
 * sleepy motes calculate the epoch peak density across all their neighbors and only wake then
   * knocks are only tried twice outside of that peak, and once again inside

-## Knocks

-* preamble/sync is derived from link id and window bit
-* only identifies the window, not the sender
-* payload is the sender's link id or a new link request
-* immediately knock back w/ the same data as a continue/ready
-* if no soft knock back, immediately hard knock the same
-* after knock-knock, same preamble and packet payload
-* knock to continue any more packets
-* sleep after no more
-* if busy until next transmit window, always skip it
-* never transmit into the next receive window
-* requires no application logic/lookups/parsing
-* requires no spectral detection
+* calculate neighbor windows to detect conflicts and avoid overlapping

 ## Flow